 Why learn with Marigold?

-With over 20 years drawing experience, 15 years of teaching experience in inner city London schools, a qualified creativity coach with over 300 hours of group and individual coaching experience and having planned and delivered 6 successful online courses in the past 18 months - you'll be in safe hands with Marigold as your tutor and course facilitator.
+With over 20 years drawing experience, 15 years of teaching experience in inner city London schools, a qualified creativity coach with over 300 hours of group and individual coaching experience and having created 6 successful online courses - you'll be in safe hands with Marigold as your tutor and course facilitator.
 Drawing is her passion, her vocation.
-When people ask me what is the best thing about being an artist and tutor, when I question my "why?" in my work, my deeper sense of purpose - it's always when one of my students is able to access the joy that comes from unlocking their innate creativity.
-Creativity brings joy and there is no greater sense of purpose for me than unlocking joy in people's lives.
+When people ask her what is the best thing about being an artist and tutor, when she questions her "why?" in her work, her deeper sense of purpose - it's always when one of her students is able to access the joy that comes from unlocking their innate creativity.
+Creativity brings joy and there is no greater sense of purpose for her than unlocking joy in people's lives.